smith-utxo/AdamTyler_Portfolio/portfolio/README.md

 ## Purpose
 A portfolio showcasing my work built as a single page application using React.
-Main Components include an AboutMe, Resume, Work Portoflio containing 6 recent projects, and a Contact Me Section.
+Main Components include an AboutMe, Resume, Contact Me section, and a work portflio comprised of 6 recent projects.

 ## ScreenShot
 ![](public/screenshot.PNG)